-The small search engine may not yet be a serious competitor in the game, but after the recent media boom over online privacy, it jumped hyperdrive.
-Here are the latest stats on how this innovative search engine is quickly taking over the internet.
+DuckDuckGo statistics prove that searchers no longer want to be profiled; they want real results.
+DuckDuckGo’s approach shows that search engines don’t need to collect data about their users to provide them with the information they seek.
+The search engine may not yet be a serious competitor in the game, but it jumped into hyperdrive after the recent media boom over online privacy.
+Here are the latest facts and figures on how this search engine challenger is quickly taking over the internet.

 - DuckDuckGo has received a total of $13 million in funding.